box/developer.box.com/content/guides/api-calls/permissions-and-errors/app-diagnostics-report.md

 ## 5. Find and Open the latest Platform App Diagnostics Report Folder

-You will see any reports you’ve run in the Box Reports folder.
-Locate the most recent Platform App Diagnostics run folder, and open it.
+You will see any reports you have run in the Box Reports folder.
+Locate and open the most recent Platform App Diagnostics run folder.

 <ImageFrame center shadow>